Ex-employee who accused Globe’s top editor of harassment appears in court

 BOSTON (WHDH) - Hilary Sargent, a former editor for Boston.com, appeared in court Thursday to square off with her former employer after accusing the newspaper’s top editor of harrassment.

-Sargent tweeted a screenshot of a text exchange she said occurred between her and Brian McGrory.
+Sargent tweeted a screenshot last month of a text exchange she said occurred between her and Globe Editor Brian McGrory.
 In the exchange, she says McGrory asked her what she wears when she writes.

 The screenshot doesn’t show the names of the people texting and it’s unclear when the texts were sent.